 In Speed mode you can adjust the Speed Maximum Set Point, and the Proportional, Integral and Differential gain values for the Speed PID Control.
-For extended PID resolution denominator factors for P, I and D are also provided.
-If you want finer resolution, and lower gain on a given factor, increase the appropriate factor.

-In Torque mode you again have a the Torque Maximum Set Point and the Proportional, Integral and Differential gain values for the Torque PID Control.
-For extended PID resolution denominator factors for P, I and D are also provided.
-If you want finer resolution, and lower gain on a given factor, increase the appropriate factor.
+In Torque mode you can adjust the Torque Maximum Set Point and the Proportional, Integral and Differential gain values for the Torque PID Control.